Deep Vein Thrombosis (DVT)

-- Birth control pills or harmone replacement therapy – they both increase your blood ability to form clots.
+- Birth control pills or hormone replacement therapy – they both increase your blood ability to form clots.

 - Obesity – this increases the pressure on the pelvic veins and limb veins.

-- Smoking – Affects blood clotting and circulation with increased risk of DVT.
+- Smoking – Affects blood clotting and circulation with an increased risk of DVT.

 - Cancer – some cancers increase certain substances in the blood that cause clot formation.
-Some types of cancer treatment also increae the risk of blood clot formation.
+Some types of cancer treatment also increase the risk of blood clot formation.

 - Heart failure –these patients have a greater risk of DVT.
-In such patients even a small PE is very noticible.
+In such patients, even a small PE is very noticeable.

-- Inflammaory bowel disease – Crohn’s and ulcerative collitis increase the risk.
+- Inflammatory bowel disease – Crohn’s and ulcerative colitis increase the risk.

 - A family or personal history of DVT or PE increase the risk.

 - Age – over 60 increases the risk though no age is immune.